civo/status/content/issues/2021-11-29-dns-resolution-issue.md

 section: issue
 ---

+15:00 GMT

+We are implementing a fix to restore service to one of our name servers which should allow access as soon as the update propagates through the Domain Name System.

+---

 14:55 GMT

 We are aware of a DNS resolution issue affecting civo.com .
 Customer resources are running but access to the Civo website and any domain names within Civo's service are inaccessible at the moment.